 The SunJack also comes with two 10,000mAh battery packs.
 If you need to rely on solar, you can charge up these battery packs and use them to charge your devices, even in less-than-ideal conditions.
 This feature adds value and versatility to the kit.
 With all that considered, we'd say the SunJack is a product of good value overall.

-With a significant price tag, the SunJack is an investment.
+The SunJack is an investment.
 That said, it's one of the top-performing panels we tested, and provides exceptional performance.
 We were impressed by its charging speed, durability, construction, and thoughtful design.
 The SunJack will keep your gadgets charged while also providing a dialed organizational pouch and a solid build.
 We are big fans.

 — Jane Jackson